Funding Opportunities

 Eligibility: Academic Council

-The Stanford Woods Institute EVP program provides seed grants from $10,000 to $200,000, for up to two years, for interdisciplinary research projects that seek to identify solutions to pressing problems of the environment and sustainability.
-Research projects are evaluated for their intellectual merit, potential to solve critical problems, the integration of the disciplinary strengths of the team and the project’s potential to secure additional funding.
+The Stanford Woods Institute 2025 Mid-year EVP seed grants support up to $100,000 over two years, for interdisciplinary research projects that seek to identify solutions to pressing problems of the environment and sustainability in light of changing U.S. federal priorities and policies.
+Research projects submitted in response to this call will be evaluated by a committee of reviewers based on timeliness, intellectual merit, potential for practical insights or solutions, the interdisciplinary strength of the investigator or team, and the project’s potential to secure subsequent funding.

 Realizing Environmental Innovation Program (REIP)